 The old adage of there being safety in numbers is true here too.
 If you know other RVers or family members with RVs that are nearby, agree on a meetup location in advance.
 Practice getting there and dole out responsibilities and first steps.

 Hopefully, they’ll never be used and you can look back on that time and laugh.
 Should it be necessary though, you’ll be glad you planned ahead.
 Stick together, and park buddy style, passenger side to passenger side, like you would at a buddy campsite.
 When traveling together, having a set of FRS radios ensures communication if cell coverage is bad or down for some reason.

 Planning versus paranoia

 There is a fine line between planning and paranoia.
-Each person is affected differently by what’s going on in the world and what is portrayed in the media.
+World events affect everyone differently.
+We view media through different eyes.
 Everyone must decide for themselves what level of alert they want to be on.

 Without a lot of extra work, our recreational vehicle can also be a survival RV.
 We all hope that day doesn’t come, but how much more effort is it really to prepare, just in case?